tickBit/kognitoy/README.md

 ![kognitoy](https://github.com/user-attachments/assets/5e1e7785-e69f-42b9-8d57-f8290bedf3df)

-All graphics are made with AI.
+All graphics are made with AI, except the ghost and heart that are from Pixabay.